CantChownThis/tic-tac-toe/README.md

 # Tic Tac Toe Web Application

-This repository contains a full-stack Tic Tac Toe game with the following components, each folder has it's own README file with instructions:
+This repository contains a full-stack Tic Tac Toe game with the following components, **each folder has it's own README file with instructions**:

 - 🟦 **Frontend** – A React.js app for the user interface
 - 🟧 **Backend** – An Express.js API server for managing game sessions, user authetication and interaction